Baseband-processor/WirelessLegacy.github.io/index.md

 <center> <font size="+3"><span style="color:red"> Examples </span> </font> </center>

+Air::Legacy is growing, now it is ready to infect also the WWW!
-This is the most basic example avaiable of Air::Legacy, it uses only a small sets of subroutines taken from the original Lorcon2 API
+This is the most basic example avaiable of Air::Legacy, it uses only a small sets of subroutines taken from the original Lorcon2 API.

 Now, Lorcon2 has a limited attack set, you can create network fuzzers and sniff packets from multiple interfaces,but it isn't able  to send WPS packet or to bruteforce WPA/WPA2 packets, this would be a serious limitation, obviously.